-This charming 97m2 home in Paris overlooking the Montmartre district has been completely reconfigured to define the space and transform it into a perfect symbiosis of functionality and aesthetics.
-The main areas of the house, consisting of the kitchen and living room, were completely restructured to align them with the home's lifestyle.
+This charming 97m2 apartment in Paris, overlooking the Montmartre district, has been completely reconfigured to define the space and create a perfect symbiosis between functionality and aesthetics.
+The main areas of the house, comprising the kitchen and living room, were completely restructured to align with the owner's lifestyle.

-The challenge was to transform an originally segmented space into an open, fluid, and welcoming environment.
-To achieve this, the circulations were completely renovated and the living room, kitchen, and entrance were cleared to allow the dining room to be reintegrated into the kitchen space.
-The result was the creation of a very large living room connected through arches, allowing light to flow freely and visually connecting with the dining and kitchen areas.
+• The challenge was to transform an originally segmented space into an open, fluid, and welcoming environment.
+To achieve this, the circulation patterns were completely redesigned, and the living room, kitchen, and entrance were cleared to allow the dining area to be reintegrated into the kitchen space.
+The result was the creation of a very large living room connected by archways, allowing light to flow freely and visually linking the dining and kitchen areas.

-The kitchen, now open to the dining room and living room, was designed in an L-shape with several low units to gain functionality.
-The selection of materials in this room reflects a deep consideration for the aesthetics and lasting functionality conveyed through wood, and it blends perfectly with the aesthetics of the home.
-The choice of WOOD Cerezo, a finish that brings warmth and elegance to the space, along with the natural stone surface on the countertop, creates an environment that is both sophisticated and welcoming.
+The kitchen, now open to the dining and living areas, was designed in an L-shape with several base cabinets for added functionality.
+The selection of materials in this space reflects a deep consideration for aesthetics and lasting functionality, conveyed through the use of wood, which also blends seamlessly with the overall style of the home.
+The choice of WOOD Cherry, a finish that brings warmth and elegance to the space, along with the natural stone countertop, creates an atmosphere that is both sophisticated and inviting.

-Classic details were highlighted on the walls and columns, creating a unique and elegant atmosphere.
+Classic details were highlighted on the walls and columns, creating a unique and elegant ambiance.
 This subtle design strategy conveys a sense of harmony and enhances the beauty of the space.
-This project has managed to maximize the flow of natural light and promote a sense of unity and spaciousness, making the apartment a more open and welcoming space.
+This project has maximized the flow of natural light and promoted a feeling of unity and spaciousness, transforming the apartment into a more open and inviting space.

 Project: